-The following is the Port of Kennewick (Port) Management's Discussion and Analysis (MD&A) of financial activities and the performance for the calendar year ended December 31, 2018, with selected comparative information for the year ended 2017.
-This discussion and analysis is designed to assist the reader in focusing on the significant financial activities of the Port, to identify any significant changes in financial position, and to serve as an introduction to the Port's financial statements.
+The following is the Port of Kennewick (Port) Management's Discussion and Analysis (MD&A) of financial activities and the performance for the calendar year ended December 31, 2020, with selected comparative information for the year ended 2019.
+The design of the discussion and analysis is to assist the reader in focusing on the significant financial activities of the Port, to identify any significant changes in financial position, and to serve as an introduction to the Port's financial statements.